Nov. 13, 1849: Henry Teftt was elected as San Luis Obispo’s first Assemblyman.

 Nov.
 22, 1939: Ground was broken for the 35-bed Our Lady of Perpetual Help Hospital.
 The hospital, better known as Sisters’ Hospital, was located at 125 Airport Drive (now College Drive).

 Nov.
 15, 1940: Construction began on the 37 thousand acre Camp Roberts, said to have been the largest training base in the country during WWII.

 Nov.
 26, 1942: President Roosevelt ordered nationwide gas rationing.

 Nov.
 18, 1943: Elks Lodge #1538 formed the Elks Recreation Foundation.

 November 1946: Santa Barbara County acquired an interim permit for Santa Maria Army Air Field.

 Nov.
-27, 1947: The Santa Maria Redskins beat the Hemet Tahquetz Packers 7-6 when George Galleson, who had never played in a game before, caught a 35-yard pass in the end zone to tie the game.
+27, 1947: The Santa Maria Redskins beat the Hemet Tahquetz Packers 7-6 when George Galleson, who had never played in a game before, caught a 35 yard pass in the end zone to tie the game.
 Franke Reis kicked the extra point.
-Jim Gamble served a general manager throughout the club’s seven-year existence.
+Jim Gamble served a General Manager throughout the club’s 7-year existence.

 Nov.
 7, 1957: Santa Maria’s population reached 14,177.